Dangerous Seed: Development

-Dangerous Seed was released in Japan by Namco in December 1989, making it the company's final arcade game of the 1980s.
+Dangerous Seed was released by Namco for arcades in December 1989.
 It was designed by Yuichiro Shinozaki, who was a character designer for the Babylonian Castle Saga franchise.
-The game was originally known as Kristallkern in early prototypes, with the end credits still retaining this name — the credits also hint at a follow-up with a vague "To be continued" message, however a sequel was never released.
+The game was originally known as Kristallkern in early prototypes, with the end credits still retaining this name — the credits also hint at a follow-up with a vague "To be continued" message, but a sequel was never released.
 The soundtrack was composed by Yoshinori Nagumo, which was re-released by Victor Entertainment in 1990.
 A Sega Mega Drive conversion was released exclusively in Japan on December 18, 1990, adding new features such as additional stages and an arranged soundtrack.

 Reception

-In Japan, Game Machine listed Dangerous Seed on their January 15, 1990 issue as being the seventeenth most-successful table arcade game of the year.
-The Mega Drive version in particular was met with mixed reviews, being praised for its colorful graphics, fast-paced gameplay and soundtrack yet criticized for its lack of originality and being unable to stand out among other shooters in the market.
+In Japan, Game Machine listed Dangerous Seed as the seventeenth most successful table arcade game of 1989.
+The Mega Drive version in particular was met with mixed reviews, being praised for its colorful graphics, fast-paced gameplay and soundtrack, but criticized for its lack of originality and being unable to stand out among other shooters in the market.

 Japanese publication Famitsu liked the game's fast-paced gameplay, colorful graphics and soundtrack, while German magazine Aktueller Software Markt (ASM) praised its detailed graphics and intense gameplay, labeling it was one of the best shooting games released for the Mega Drive.
 ASM also liked the game's soundtrack and large, impressive boss fights.
 Power Play applauded the game's level of suspense and vibrant graphics, alongside its unique enemy designs and power-up items.
 Super Gaming magazine was the most positive towards the game, who praised its graphics, boss fights, power-up items and "sonic-filled" gameplay, saying it was one of the most unique shooters available.
 In their brief review, Raze liked the game's later background designs and fast-paced action.
 French publication Génération 4 praised the game's "beautiful" graphics, energetic music and realistic sound effects.
 Japanese magazine Gamest awarded the arcade version the "37th Annual Hit Game" award, praising its intense action and detailed graphics.

 Raze criticized the game for being frustrating to play, as well as disliking many of the game's earlier backgrounds for being unappealing and ugly, while Famitsu stated that the game lacked originality and had a difficult time standing out among other similar games of its genre.
 Raze also disliked the game's graphics for blending into the background, making it difficult to decipher enemy projectiles and the player's ship.
 In contrast to Famitsu's review, Computer + Video Games magazine thought that the game was too easy, saying that only "extremely inexperienced" gamers would find the game to be a challenge.
 They also found the power-up items to be "nothing new" and disliked its gameplay for being tedious and uninteresting.
 Power Play soured towards the gameplay for not adding anything particularly new to the genre, saying that it only stuck to the bare basic mechanics established in previous vertically scrolling shooters.